Half-Life (series): Setting

+Development

-The developer of the Half-Life series, Valve, was founded in 1996 in Kirkland, Washington by former Microsoft employees Mike Harrington and Gabe Newell.
+The developer of the Half-Life series, Valve, was founded in 1996 in Kirkland, Washington by the former Microsoft employees Mike Harrington and Gabe Newell.
 Valve began working on the first Half-Life soon after formation, and settled on a concept for a horror-themed 3D action game, using the Quake engine as licensed by id Software.
 The game was a hit at the 1997 E3 convention, where its animation system and artificial intelligence were demonstrated.

-The game's success led to its first expansion pack, Half-Life: Opposing Force, which was developed by Gearbox Software, a then-new company based in Plano, Texas, and announced on April 15, 1999.
-Gearbox founder Randy Pitchford said in an interview that he believed Valve gave them the opportunity to produce a sequel to Half-Life to allow Valve to focus on future games.
-The game was demonstrated at the 1999 E3 convention, where new locations, characters and the story were revealed.
+The success led to its first expansion pack, Half-Life: Opposing Force, which was developed by Gearbox Software, a new company based in Plano, Texas, and announced on April 15, 1999.
+The Gearbox founder, Randy Pitchford, said Valve gave them the project to allow Valve to focus on future games.
+Opposing Force was demonstrated at the 1999 E3 convention, where new locations, characters and the story were revealed.

 The second Half-Life expansion pack, Half-Life: Blue Shift, was again developed by Gearbox Software and announced by its publisher, Sierra Entertainment, on August 30, 2000.
 Sierra intended to release Blue Shift for the Dreamcast, and it was set to include higher detail models and textures that were double the polygon count of the models from Half-Life.
-However, after several months of delays, Sierra terminated development on the Dreamcast version of Blue Shift on June 16, 2001, and the company instead released Blue Shift for the PC on June 12, 2001.
+However, after several months of delays, Sierra terminated the Dreamcast version of Blue Shift on June 16, 2001, and instead released it for Windows on June 12.
 Afterward, Gearbox began working on a Half-Life game for the PlayStation 2.
 The game, Decay, was showcased at E3 2001, where Gearbox demonstrated the game's use of new model sets, which were around twice as detailed as those in Blue Shift.